-Perben hit the ground, unconscious, blood from his nose and mouth smearing the floor about him.
-His supporters gaped and the bearded man hustled up, wildly swinging his arms, with another who had an armful of medical supplies.
+Perben hit the ground, unconscious, blood from his nose and lips smearing the floor about him.
+His supporters gaped and Meinrad hustled up, wildly swinging his arms, accompanied by another burdened with an armful of medical supplies.

-Patch regarded her with steady annoyance; she felt hot, runny tears course down her cheeks but did not look away.
+Patch regarded her with steady annoyance, the lights on his patch racing about, reflecting his emotions; she felt hot, runny tears course down her cheeks but did not look away.
 Soft, amused if exasperated laughter echoed below the strangled shouting and confusion.
-The bearded man looked at the door and stopped, shocked.
+Meinrad looked at the door and stopped, shocked.
 Several others paused and frowned; a scant few recognized Midir and Varr, and their dazed expressions proved that his presence, as he wished, came as a complete surprise to the Blue Council.

 “What’s going on?” another shouted, his voice high enough to screech over the general babble.
 He was taller, thinner than Meinrad, with a very short beard that lined his chin rather than hid it.
 He had bushy brown brows and dark, angry eyes too large for his gaunt face.
 His blue suit, while plainer than his cohort’s clothing, shimmered with a purple subtlety indicative of expensive dyes.

-“Something sinister,” Midir said quietly, though Lapis heard the contempt beneath the pleasant tone.
-She wondered who else noticed, or if she had because she grew up around him.
-His gaze flicked to her and Faelan, then back to the crowd gathering with Meinrad.
+“Something sinister,” Midir said, though Lapis heard the contempt beneath the pleasant tone.
+She wondered who else noticed, or if she did because she grew up around him.
+His gaze flicked to her and Faelan, then back to the crowd gathering around Meinrad.
 “I would expect no less, from something involving Teivel.”

 “What do you know of this?”
-Meinrad demanded, flinging his arm out towards Perben and the numerous others crowded about him.
+Meinrad demanded, flinging his arm out towards her, nearly striking another rebel rushing to him, concerned.
 No one neared her or Faelan; did they expect Caitria and the other woman to care for him?
 Or did it mean Perben had far more of a following than her brother, and that rebels preferred traitors to honorable sons?

-Talk dwindled, as Jiy and Coriy rebels alike faced the heir to the Jilvayna throne.
-Sherridan and Brander stood just to the side of the door with a scattering of bewildered locals and Baldur, stoic and unsurprised compared to the grey-skinned, flabbergasted headman, who rocked back and forth on the balls of his feet while he wringing his hands.
-She belatedly realized Relaine had joined the group surrounding Perben, distraught.
+Talk dwindled as Jiy and Coriy rebels alike faced the heir to the Jilvayna throne.
+Sherridan and Brander stood just to the side of the door with a scattering of bewildered locals and Baldur.
+Their stoic and unsurprised aplomb contrasted against the grey-skinned, flabbergasted headman, who rocked back and forth on the balls of his feet while wringing his hands.
+She belatedly realized Relaine hovered over Perben, distraught.

 False concern.
 She chose the wrong side.